jslim89/jslim89.github.com/source/_posts/2014-06-23-effectively-debug-uiview-in-objective-c.markdown

    | <_UINavigationBarBackIndicatorView: 0x12a711a0; frame = (8 24; 12.5 20.5); alpha = 0; opaque = NO; userInteractionEnabled = NO; layer = <CALayer: 0x12a71280>> - Back
 ```

+**P/S: Please remove this method before you submit the app to AppStore.
+This is private API, so there is high chances that your app will be rejected if you don't remove this method.**

 _References:_

 * _[recursiveDescription on p.
 361](http://forums.bignerdranch.com/viewtopic.php?f=96&t=3247#p7175)_